solid/solidproject.org/pages/home.md

           </div>
           <div class="card-body">
             <p>
-              Give access to the bare minimum of data needed for the service to work.
+              Give access to <b>the bare minimum of data needed</b> for the service to work.
             </p>
           </div>
         </div>